BaGoA/CppProjectTemplate/README.md

 ```
 This command build the project by running cmake build in _build/debug_ directory following by cmake install in _bin_ directory.

+If we want build it in release mode, you replace _debug_ by _release_ in above command.

 ## Test
 Test of CppProjectTemplate is made by [Catch2](https://github.com/catchorg/Catch2).